markkacom/fimk/README.txt

 with the updated file from the new package, while your customizations remain safe in the nxt.properties file.

-How to contribute?

-There are many ways to contribute to Nxt.
-Here are some examples:

- * create pull requests
- * review pull requests
- * review existing code
- * create issues (aka feature ideas, bug reports, documentation etc.)
- * answer issues

 Technical details:

-The FIM software is a client-server application.
+The FIMK software is a client-server application.
 It consists of a java server process, the one started by the run.sh script, and a javascript user interface run in a browser.
 To run a node, forge, update the blockchain, interact with peers, only the java process needs to be running, so you could logout and close